Zum Inhalt springen

 • whereby no legitimate interests of the data subjects in not processing the data outweigh the legitimate interests of the controller, in particular no unauthorized profiling or misappropriation of the processed personal data.

-Against this background, we consider it justifiable that the data processing described in the standard mode is based on Art.
+Against this background, we consider it justifiable that the data processing described in standard mode can be justified on the basis of Art.
 6 para.
 1 lit. f GDPR or with the use of cookies on the basis of Art.
 6 para.
-1 lit. a GDPR, provided that visitors are informed about the use of this technology by etracker in their data protection declarations and are given the option to opt out of data processing.
-The conclusion of an order processing contract is mandatory. etracker offers this at https://server/av-vertrag/.
+1 lit. a GDPR, provided that visitors are informed of the use of this technology by etracker in the data protection declarations and are given the option to opt out of data processing.
+The conclusion of an order processing contract is mandatory.
 The contract can be concluded electronically upon commissioning or registration.

-Legal notice: The above balancing of interests is carried out by etracker to the best of its knowledge and belief and has been checked and confirmed in its evaluations by the data protection officer of the processor.
-It does not claim to be valid in every individual case, generally correct in judicial and official proceedings and does not replace legal advice.
+Legal notice: The above balancing of interests is carried out by etracker to the best of its knowledge and belief following extensive research and the external review of the etracker solutions and award with the ePrivacyseal and has been reviewed and confirmed in its assessments by the data protection officer of the processor.
+It does not claim to be valid in every individual case, generally correct in legal and official proceedings and does not replace legal advice.
+Please also take into account the associated information on data protection in accordance with our General Terms and Conditions and the agreement on order processing.

 1 EuG, Urt.
 V. 26.04.2023, REF.
 NO. T-557/20, PARA.
 104